sealerio/sealer/docs/design/Kubefile.md

 Kubefile is always located somewhere on a machine, or in a git repository.
 It can be placed with binaries, packages, YAML files and any others.
 And it can be placed alone as well.
-Since Kubefile is used to build a CloudImage and CloudImage represents distributed application(s), there must be something else which should be included except Kubefile.
-It is **building context**, the context of CloudImage builing procedure.
+Since Kubefile is used to build a ClusterImage and ClusterImage represents distributed application(s), there must be something else which should be included except Kubefile.
+It is **building context**, the context of ClusterImage builing procedure.

 Here is a Kubefile folder example:

 ![image](https://user-images.githubusercontent.com/9465626/168005080-a9b47180-6284-484c-93bc-717e4e5f490f.png)

 There is a Kubefile and a `README.md` and `mysql-manifest.yaml` located in the folder.
-When a CloudImage is being built, the folder context is called **building context**.
+When a ClusterImage is being built, the folder context is called **building context**.
 In details, Kubefile has the following content:

 ```